MegaBitmap/UDPBD-for-XEBP/README.md

 Closing the context menu will automatically save the currently selected options.
 Refer to the [compatibility list](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Compatibility-List) to find known-working configurations for specific games.

+### Recent Games

+The neutrino Launcher plugin keeps track of the ten most recently played games for each drive type.
+Recent games are stored in the recent games list in reverse chronological order.

+To access the recent games list, press TRIANGLE while on the game selection menu.
+Press TRIANGLE again to advance to the favorites list.

 ### Favorites